Business Licensing & Operating Requirements

-Employers are required to cover their employees in Oklahoma with Workman’s Compensation Insurance, either through a general insurance agent or through CompSource Oklahoma, a state nonprofit insurance corporation.
-Contact your insurance agent or call CompSource at 405-232-7663.
+Employers are required to cover their employees in Oklahoma with Workman’s Compensation Insurance, through an insurance agent.
+Contact your insurance agent to learn more.

 Common Licensing Requirements by Industry

-For many businesses in Oklahoma, there may or may not be a license, permit or other filing action required to operate.
-If your business type is not covered here, please contact Business Customer Services at 405-815-5345.
+For many businesses in Oklahoma there may be a license, permit or other filing action required to operate.
+If your business type is not covered here, please contact Business Customer Services at 405-815-5218.